xmars4/odoo-cicd-jenkins/README.md

     **_This Github account need write permission to this repository_**

     1.4.
-Clone this repo and check branch **_cicd_**
+Clone this repo and check out branch **_cicd_**

-    Jenkins will only fetch Jenkinsfile from this branch
+    Jenkins will only use Jenkinsfile from this branch to trigger job

     1.5.
 Executing bash script to create Jenkins data folder